dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 > **Note**
 >
-> AWS S3 is the only supported provider (starting from version 2.27) but
+> AWS S3 is the only supported provider but more providers are likely to
-> more providers are likely to be added, such as Google Cloud Store and
+> be added in the future, such as Google Cloud Store and Azure Blob Storage.
-> Rackspace Cloud Files.
-Let the developers know if you have inquiries
+> Let us know if you have a use case for additional providers.
-> about adding support for more providers.

 ## Google service account configuration